vivflow/wf-brand-voice/README.md

-# Webflow Brand Voice — Claude Code Skill
+# Webflow Brand Voice — Claude Skill

-This repo contains a skill for [Claude Code](https://claude.ai/code) that teaches Claude how Webflow writes.
+This repo contains a skill that teaches Claude how Webflow writes.
 Once installed, you can ask Claude to write, edit, or review any content in Webflow's voice — and it'll know the rules.

 ---

 ## What is a skill?

-A skill is a markdown file that gives Claude Code a set of instructions to follow.
-Drop it in the right folder, and Claude will use it automatically when it's relevant, or whenever you ask.
+A skill is a markdown file that gives Claude a set of instructions to follow.
+Drop it in the right folder in Claude Code or upload the skills to Claude Chat, and Claude will use it automatically when it's relevant, or whenever you ask.

 ---